 Chili is one of those recipes that just warms you up instantly.
 Nothing makes your house smell better than a large pot of chili cooking on the stove.
-The problem is that you are probably going to have leftovers after you are done your meal.
-While you can just reheat it for another meal, there are some recipes that you can add leftover chili.

 If you are looking for more soup recipes, why not try one of these?

 Printable recipe is available at the bottom of this post.

 Spaghetti with Chili

 3 cups of cooked spaghetti

 In a serving dish, add the cooked spaghetti and the heated chili.
 Drizzle the olive oil on the pasta/chili dish.

 1 10-ounce jar of salsa